Inatigerdream/CTEW/README.md

 chemotypescripts/Show_Datasets
 chemotypescripts/SQL_toxprint

-5. Add your username and password to the credentials.yml file
+### 5. Add your username and password to the credentials.yml file

-Basic Use of CTEW
+## Basic Use of CTEW
-#NCCT KB has a better explaination
+#### NCCT KB has a better explaination
-1. Prepare a .tsv file with (casrn, DTXCID, or DTXSID) in the first column and the second column should contain binary assay hitcalls (0,1)
+### 1. Prepare a .tsv file with (casrn, DTXCID, or DTXSID) in the first column and the second column should contain binary assay hitcalls (0,1)
 MyExampleFile.tsv:
 | Chemical ID | Assay Hitcalls |
 |-------------|----------------|